Spring Garden Revival

 Seasonal Timing, Wildlife Protection & Weather Coordination for Natick's Climate Zone 6a

-Natick's climate (USDA Zone 6a) features cold winters and variable springs, with optimal plant removal timing in fall/winter (Oct-Mar) when invasive species are most vulnerable and wildlife activity is reduced.
+Natick's climate (USDA Zone 6a) features cold winters and variable springs, with optimal plant removal in fall/winter (Oct-Mar) when invasive species are most vulnerable and wildlife activity is reduced.
 Early spring (Mar-Apr) is suitable before nesting and vernal pool activity (March-June), but caution is needed during Nor'easters.
-Summer (July-Aug) brings heat stress and wildlife protection restrictions, especially for nesting birds (March-Aug).
+Summer (July-Aug) is restricted due to heat stress and wildlife protection.
 Herbicide applications are most effective at 60-85°F, with no rain forecast for 24-48 hours and wind speeds <10 mph.
-Wildlife surveys are required during breeding seasons, with 100-foot buffers for active nests and vernal pools.
+Wildlife surveys are required during breeding season (March-Aug), with 100-foot buffers for active nests and vernal pools.
 For weather updates, consult NWS Boston/Norton.

 Post-Removal Site Restoration, Soil Amendment & Native Species Establishment